John Francon Williams: Association with George Philip & Son

 Also in 1891, Philip's published, Philips’ Picturesque History of England (with notes and three hundred illustrations and maps) by J. Francon Williams.
 The book retailed at 5s.
 A review in The Scotsman praised Williams for his ‘unflagging vivacity and narrative power.
 Incidents and characters are depicted in their true proportions.’
 ‘The book is appropriately named in more ways than one.
 It tells the story of the English people – their growth, the development of their national institutions, the establishment of their worldwide empire, the achievements of their great monarchs, warriors, statesmen and writers, the social and economic conditions of the nation at various epochs.
 A distinctive feature of the work is the number and excellence of the illustrations.’

 In 1893, George Philip & Son published the 866-page tome, A Compendium of Modern Geography – Physical – Political – Commercial, by William Hughes and John Francon Williams.
 Williams writes in the preface of the book, ‘This work, as the title implies, is designed for the use of advanced students, and also as a work of reference for those who are engaged in teaching geography.’
 Compiling the book was a mammoth undertaking.
 ‘All the Countries of the World, as well as the Continents, are described in a sufficiently exhaustive manner to meet the requirements of almost all examinations in geography.
 Due prominence has been given to the Mountain and River Systems and other natural features; the present political condition of each State is indicated and, bearing in mind the fact the study of Commercial geography is daily becoming of greater importance, the Industry and Trade of the principal countries are dealt with in considerable detail.’
 Williams goes on to assure the reader, 'In the preparation of this work the best and most recent British and foreign authorities have been consulted, and no pains have been spared to make the book a reliable exponent of the geographical knowledge of the present day.'
-Williams compiled, edited, and wrote the majority of the book as William Hughes had passed away seventeen years earlier in 1876.
+Williams compiled, edited, and wrote the majority of the book as William Hughes had died seventeen years earlier in 1876.

 In 1896, with Williams' increase in wealth, he moved his family yet again, this time to a freehold property in Mount Pleasant Road in Wallasey, which he named Balmain, after his wife, whose middle name was Balmain.

 In the decade before the arrival of Pears' Cyclopaedia (1897), a much smaller work measuring 135 x 105 mm was available.
 It sold for sixpence in cloth, or one shilling in leather hardback, and was extremely popular, selling 800,000 copies by 1896.
 Eli Lemon Sheldon (pen-name Dom Lemon) compiled the book.
 Its success led its publisher to create a series of similar little books that sold equally well.
 Number 36 in the series was A World Gazetteer compiled by John Francon Williams.
 Williams' revised version had the same atlas, with slightly larger maps.
 George Philip & Son printed the book.